jellybean175/top100_nintendo_games/README.md

 | Genre | Genre(s) of the video game |
 | Year Published | Indicates the year the game was released in the USA |
 | Game Purchase Price | How much the game costs upon release, in US dollars |

+**Potential Questions this Database can Answer:**
+1) What is the most popular Nintendo game?
+2) What Nintendo system had the most games in the top 100?
+3) What was the average price for a video game?
+4) Which game developers got published by Nintendo?
+5) How many players can play each game?

+**Conclusion**
+This database's objective is to show what gamers vote as the best Nintendo games of all time.
+This information can be valuable for gamers and developers, helping them make informed decisions based on a larger community.